mlaass/terminus/readme.md

-# Terminus
+# Termynus

-A term parser and interpreter.
+A term parsing and evaluation.